The E. M. Viquesney Doughboy Database

 Clearwater's original.

 This sculpture is a replica of Viquesney’s Doughboy.
 It was cast by Sarasota sculptor Frank Colson, using molds made from the real Viquesney Doughboy in nearby Clearwater (inset).
 There are some differences between its details and those of the original Viquesney Doughboy.
-It was dedicated May 25, 1998 (1998’s Memorial Day).
+It was dedicated Memorial Day, May 25, 1998.

 The monument, complete with the flagpole, was moved to the bayfront in 1954.
-All the plaques were cleaned and resurfaced, the base was repaired, and new flags were added in the 1980’s.
-Later, Jack Gurney, a former Sarasota Mayor, undertook a project to enhance the monument.
-Through that project, Frank Colson was commissioned to make this replica.
+All the plaques were cleaned and resurfaced, the base was repaired, and new flags were added in the 1980s.
+Later, Jack Gurney, a former Sarasota Mayor, undertook a project to enhance the monument by adding a bronze replica of Viquesney's "Spirit ot the American Doughboy" (which had been the original plan back in 1928; see next paragraph).
+Through that project, local Sarasota sculptor Frank Colson was commissioned to make the replica that stands today.

 1998 Dedication Ceremony